Australia’s Lynas Rare Earth Ltd. (formerly known as Lynas

-On 8 March 2011, a New York Times article revealed construction of a world-scale rare earth (RE) refinery project in an industrial estate in Gebeng, near the Port of Kuantan, Malaysia.
-The refinery is owned by Australia’s Lynas Corporation, which owns and operates a mine and concentration plant in Mt Weld (Western Australia, WA)— 800km from WA’s capital, Perth — shipping the ore concentrate 2,899 nautical miles (5,370 km) from Fremantle Port to the Kuantan plant for extraction and processing into RE oxides.
+On March 8, 2011, a New York Times article revealed construction of a world-scale rare earth (RE) secondary processing plant in an industrial estate in Gebeng, near the Port of Kuantan, Malaysia.
+The plant is 100% owned by Australia’s Lynas Rare Earth Ltd. (formerly known as Lynas Corporation), which owns and operates a mine and concentration plant in Mt Weld (Western Australia, WA)— 800km from WA’s capital, Perth — shipping the ore concentrate 2,899 nautical miles (5,370 km) from Fremantle Port to the Kuantan plant for extraction and processing into RE oxides.

 A peat mangrove — theoretically protected by law — sits adjacent to the Lynas refinery.
 The Lynas refinery went ahead without public knowledge, consultation or impact assessment on the peatland, its biologically rich estuary and floodplains, and the marine and coastal ecosystems of the South China Sea, just 5 km from the refinery .
 Pitched as a ‘green’ supplier of materials for low-emission technologies vital to tackling climate change, it is ironic that Lynas has located its refinery in this rich tropical peatland, which stores huge amount of carbon dioxide emitted whenever burnt in the drought season, exposed or disturbed.
 Instead, this landscape should be protected for mitigating climate change and offering adaptive ecosystem services to local communities .